-Default project directory quotas are 4 TB and 4,000,000 inodes.
-If your directory needs more than that, fill out the Disk Quota Change Request Form.
+Default project directory quotas are 1 TB and 1,000,000 inodes.
+If your directory needs more than that, fill out the Disk Quota Increase Form.

 To check your current usage and quota in a project directory, use the prjquota command, specifying the name of the project directory.
 For example, if you have access to a project directory named "bigsci":

 -------- ------- ------- ------- ------- ------- -------

 In the above example, the project directory "bigsci" has used about 1.5 TB of its 3 TB block quota, and about 307000 inodes out of its 500000 inode quota.